xiaolaoying/VoteXX/README.md

 * Do the cryptographic operations in the frontend (right now they are done in the backend).
 * Correct the shuffle argument for shuffling a vector of ciphertexts.
-* Add shuffle arguments in mix and match protocol.
+* Add shuffle arguments in the mix and match protocol.
-* Store the bulletin board in the database (right now it is in the memory).
+* Store the bulletin board in the database (right now it is stored in the memory).
 * Support verifying the election using browser.
 * Support any number of trustees.
 * Support elegible voter list (right now everyone can vote).
-* Change alert to a beautiful BootStrap modal.
+* Change an alert to a beautiful BootStrap modal.
 * Support "forget password".
 * Support GitHub/Gooble login.
 * Optimize the shuffle argument.